the1lab/1lab/src/1Lab/Path.lagda.md

 However, even though the diagram is very busy, most of the detail it contains can be ignored.
-Reading it in the left-right direction, it expresses an equality between `α-filler j k` and `β-filler j k`, lying over an equality `α = β`.
-This latter equality is what you get when you read the bottom square of the diagram in the left-right direction.
+Reading it in the left-right direction, it expresses an identification between `α-filler j k` and `β-filler j k`, lying over a homotopy `α = β`.
+That homotopy is what you get when you read the bottom square of the diagram in the left-right direction.
 Explicitly, here is that bottom square: